KaylaJoyGray/LinuxScripts/README.md

-Backup of the scripts in the ~/.local/bin of my Linux laptop
+Backup of scripts on my Linux laptop